Luke-zm/DSI_Proj/project_3/README.md

 ---
 ## Problem Statement

-Now, imagine that I am working for reddit and now reddit want to automate forum control, for users from r/nintendo and r/playstation.
+Now, imagine that I am working for reddit and now reddit want to simplify the content posting process, so I employ an automated forum control tool, for users from r/nintendo and r/playstation.
+For example, I want to post some random thoughts, I really just want to make a quick post and I don't want to go to the individual forum.
-For example, I want to post some random thoughts, all I have to do is simply post, and then this post will appear in the correct subreddit.
+All I want to do is simply post, and as if by magic, this post will appear in the correct subreddit.
-Additionally, if I want to look at posts by other users, then all I have to do is to type some key words, then suggested posts based on my topic will appear.
+This makes life so much simpler!

 Now, before I push the post to the Nintendo/ PlayStation fans, I will first need to identify where these posts come from.
 Believe me, nintendo and sony had a long history of war between them...([Read more here](https://venturebeat.com/games/the-story-behind-nintendos-betrayal-of-sony-and-how-it-created-its-fiercest-rival/))